gduthe/windfarm-gnn/README.md

 # Wind Farm GNNs

 This repository is dedicated to the development of Graph Neural Networks (GNN) for predicting wind farm-wide power, local flow variables and loads.
-Our models aim to predict average power, rotor averaged wind speed and effective turbulence intensity, along with damage equivalent moments (DEL) in blade flap- and edgewise directions, tower top tortional and bottom fore-aft and side-to-side.
+Our models aim to predict 10min average power, rotor averaged wind speed and effective turbulence intensity, along with damage equivalent loads (DELs) in blade flap- and edgewise directions, tower top tortional and bottom fore-aft and side-to-side.
 The use of GNNs allows for a layout-agnostic multivariate model.
+Code associated with the following papers:
+- "Local flow and loads estimation on wake-affected wind turbines using graph neural networks and PyWake", paper [here](https://iopscience.iop.org/article/10.1088/1742-6596/2505/1/012014)
+- "Multivariate prediction on wake-affected wind turbines using graph neural networks", paper [here](https://www.research-collection.ethz.ch/handle/20.500.11850/674010)

 ## Features
-- **Robust Data Generation**: We use Sobol sampling to generate robust datasets with realistic inflow conditions and randomized layouts.
-- **Parallelized Data Generation**: We parallelize [PyWake](https://topfarm.pages.windenergy.dtu.dk/PyWake/) to quickly generate some training data.
+- **Robust & parallelized data generation**: we use Sobol sampling to generate robust datasets with realistic inflow conditions and randomized layouts.
+We also parallelize [PyWake](https://topfarm.pages.windenergy.dtu.dk/PyWake/) to quickly generate training data.
-- **Multivariate GNN Models**: Leverage the power of graph neural networks to predict wind farm performance and loads.
+- **Multivariate GNN models**: outputs of both power and loads.
 Three default message-passing implementations are provided.
-- **Layout-Agnostic**: Capable of working with any wind farm layout.
+- **Layout-agnostic**: capable of working with any wind farm layout.
+- **Fast**: runs ~10x quicker than PyWake, makes it suitable for RL envs.
+- **LoRA-based finetuning**: have some higher fidelity simulations or different turbines?
+Use the provided finetuning framework to transfer to higher fidelities or different turbines with a minimal amount of data.

 ## Getting Started